 When the NFL Schedule is revealed Thursday evening, the Jets will look forward to the reunion of the team and its loyal fans at MetLife Stadium.
 With Jets football still months away, the organization is continuing to actively monitor the COVID-19 situation and has outlined changes to its ticketing information featuring a June season ticket deferral and the decision to not place individual game tickets on sale.

-The Jets released the following statement Wednesday afternoon:
+The Jets released the following statement prior to the release of the 2020 schedule in May:

 "We are preparing to play the 2020 NFL season as scheduled with increased protocols and safety measures for all players, personnel, and attendees.
 We will make any necessary adjustments in order to conduct games in as safe and efficient manner as possible, with all decisions based on the latest advice of medical and public health officials, as well as in full compliance with current and future government regulations.